lll-jy/cs3245-assign4/README.txt

 top of the dictionary file, and the vector lengths of all documents are also processed and loaded to memory.

+3.2 Basic ranking scheme

+Similar to HW3, lnc.ltc is used to calculate the cosine similarity between the query and each document.

+The algorithm to calculate cosign scores is derived from the one given in the lecture notes.
+Vectors for queries are actually not normalized to a unit vector because this is a shared coefficient for all cosine scores, and thus it makes no difference in the ranking of score.

+Terms in the query that does not appear in the dictionary will not have effect on the scores of documents.
+Omitting such terms in the calculation of score makes sense because, firstly, the result of log-frequency of the term in any document would be 0 makes the weight of term in any document 0; and, secondly, actual document frequency is 0, and thus makes idf, and hence weight of term in the query, undefined as the denominator is 0.

 == Files included with this submission ==

 index.py: required source code of indexing